Outer approximation algorithms for convex vector optimization problems: The algorithm and variants

 \subsection{Algorithms from the literature}

-In this section, we will briefly explain similar approaches from the literature, namely, Algorithm KTW from \cite{Klamroth2002}, Algorithm DLSW from \cite{Dorfler2020}, and Algorithm AUU from \cite{umer2020}.
+In this section, we briefly explain similar approaches from the literature, namely, Algorithm KTW from \cite{Klamroth2002}, Algorithm DLSW from \cite{Dorfler2020}, and an algorithm from \cite{umer2020}.\footnote{\revvv{The pseudocodes of the corresponding procedures are provided in the appendix.}} The algorithm from \cite{umer2020} does not totally fit into the framework of \Cref{alg_1} as it solves a different scalarization model in each iteration.
+Here, we consider a variant of \Cref{alg_1}, which is motivated by the one from \cite{umer2020}.

 \paragraph{Algorithm KTW.} The outer approximation algorithm provided in \cite{Klamroth2002} is a special case of the general framework given by \Cref{alg_1}, applied to a maximization problem.
 Here, we shortly explain it for problem~\eqref{P}.
 KTW assumes $0\in\mathcal{P}$.
-It starts with a polyhedral outer approximation; in iteration $k$, it minimizes the distance (with respect to an oblique norm which is based on a polyhedral Gauge function) between the current outer approximation and the upper image.
-In order to do that, for every vertex $v \in V^k \setminus \Vused$, it solves:
+In iteration $k$, it minimizes the distance (with respect to an oblique norm ) between the current outer approximation and the upper image.
+To do that, for every vertex $v \in V^k \setminus \Vused$, it solves: